-Additionally, UWPD has a community police officer assigned to the University Apartments complex.
-This officer meets regularly with building managers, looks at crime trends in these areas, identifies root causes for the criminal activity, and utilizes crime prevention and problem solving techniques to promote campus safety.
+Additionally, UWPD has a community police officer assigned to other geographic areas on campus, and has an officer assigned full time as a liaison for students living off campus.
+These officers meet regularly with building managers, look at crime trends in these areas, identify root causes for the criminal activity, and utilizes crime prevention and problem solving techniques to promote campus safety.
+Community police officers build positive relationships with community members, staff, students, and social service providers to ensure they are not just enforcing laws, but assessing and utilizing the best possible resolutions to issues.